What Is FUTA Tax? Rates, Requirements & Employer Guide (2026)

 Frequently Asked Questions

-What is the current FUTA tax rate and wage base limit?
+What is the FUTA tax rate for 2026?

-The current FUTA tax rate is 6.0% on the first $7,000 of an employee’s wages.
-There is a potential credit of up to 5.4% when state unemployment taxes are paid on time.
+The standard FUTA tax rate is 6.0% on the first $7,000 of each employee's wages.
+Most employers receive a credit of up to 5.4% for paying state unemployment taxes on time, reducing the effective rate to 0.6% — or $42 per employee per year.